bnm-sys/mcs/README.md

-# AI_VISEM: Mall Customer Segmentation Visualization
+# MCS : Mall Customer Segmentation

 ## Overview
-AI_VISEM is an interactive web application built with Streamlit that performs customer segmentation analysis using K-means clustering.
+MCS is an interactive web application built with Streamlit that performs customer segmentation analysis using K-means clustering.
 The application provides detailed 3D visualization of customer clusters and comprehensive data analysis tools.

 ## Features
 - **Interactive Data Upload**: Upload custom customer data or use the default Mall Customers dataset